Caisho/ura-transactions/README.md

 ## URA Private Residential Property Transactions
-Display URA private residential property transactions in a easy to view and filter Streamlit application to draw insights and trends.
+Display URA private residential property transactions in an easy to view and filter Streamlit application to draw insights and trends.

 ## Installation